About This Spike Protein Detox Guide

 Emerging evidence is also showing that in the nucleus of our cells the spike protein impairs our cells’ ability to repair DNA.

-Why should I consider detoxing from the spike protein?
+Why should I consider a spike protein detox?

 The spike protein from a natural infection or a Covid vaccine causes damage to our body’s cells, so it is important to take action to detoxify from it as best as we are able.